An easy chocolate truffle recipe that’s smooth and silky, just like truffles should be.

 A chocolate truffle is a soft, smooth, silky and typically round “candy” that’s coated in either melted chocolate, nuts, cocoa, sprinkles or coconut.
 It has a soft center that melts in your mouth and is a common homemade or store-bought gift during the holidays.

 There are countless flavors of truffles, not just chocolate.
 I’ll buy Lindt truffles on impulse every so often; I have no truffle willpower.
 Sea salt is my favorite, but they have a few caramel versions I’ve succumbed to a few times.

 And these exotic truffle flavors sound heavenly!
-(That’s not an affiliate link, by the way, and I haven’t tried them.
-But if anyone who’s buying me a present this year needs any ideas, well…) Just reading the flavors has me drooling!
+(I haven’t tried them but if anyone who’s buying me a present this year needs any ideas, well…) Just reading the flavors has me drooling!
 Kirsch + 62% cacao dark chocolate + dried Michigan cherry?
 YES, please!
 Guajillo y pasilla chilies + 62% cacao Tanzanian dark chocolate + pumpkin seeds?
 I. AM.
 DROOLING.
 First press Tuscan olive oil + 36% cocoa butter white chocolate + green olives?
 Maaaaybe.
 Probably.
 Definitely yes.